-27. Gangs, County Lines, Serious violence, Crime and Exploitation
+26. Gangs, County Lines, Serious violence, Crime and Exploitation

 - Alexandra Primary School recognises the impact of gangs, county lines, serious violence, crime and sexual exploitation.
-It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively (see further information in Appendix 2): - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o children who go missing for periods of time or regularly come home late - o children who regularly miss school or education or do not take part in education - o change in friendships/relationships with others/groups - o children who associate with other young people involved in exploitation - o children who suffer from changes in emotional well-being - o significant decline in performance - o signs of self-harm/significant change in wellbeing - signs of assault/unexplained injuries.
+It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively (see further information in Appendix 2): - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o children who go missing for periods of time or regularly come home late - children who regularly miss school or education or do not take part in education - o change in friendships/relationships with others/groups - o children who associate with other young people involved in exploitation - children who suffer from changes in emotional well-being - significant decline in performance - o signs of self-harm/significant change in wellbeing - o signs of assault/unexplained injuries.

-28. Female genital mutilation (FGM)
+27. Female genital mutilation (FGM)

-• All staff are made aware of the issues around FGM, so-called 'honour'-based abuse and forced marriage, as well as the signs and symptoms, the actions they must take and the MANDATORY duty to reporting any concerns to the Police.

-• Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
-If a teacher or member of staff, in the course of their work, discovers that an act of FGM appears to have been carried out (or maybe carried out) on a girl under the age of 18, the teacher/member of staff must report this to the police.
-See Appendix B for further details of this so-called 'honour'-based abuse and forced marriage.
+- All staff are made aware of the issues around FGM, so-called 'honour'-based abuse and forced marriage, as well as the signs and symptoms, the actions they must take and the MANDATORY duty to reporting any concerns to the Police under Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers (and all other staff and adults associated with the school).
+If a teacher or any member of staff, in the course of their work, discovers that an act of FGM appears to have been carried out (or maybe carried out) on a girl under the age of 18, the teacher/member of staff must report this to the police.
+Those failing to report such cases may face disciplinary sanctions. - Forcing a person into a marriage is a crime in England and Wales.
+A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+School and college staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk. - Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - See Appendix B for further details of so-called 'honour'-based abuse and forced marriage.
+KCSIE refers only to teachers but in most schools have staff (and other adults such as contractors and trainees) in a range of roles provide support to pupils this to make it clear that this is everyone's responsibility.

-29. Preventing radicalisation
+28. Preventing radicalisation